-- Kitchen / Bathrooms — 192
+- Kitchen / Bathrooms — 233

-- Appliance / Repair — 150
+- Appliance / Repair — 185

-- Interior Design / Decor — 139
+- Interior Design / Decor — 180

-- Real Estate / Finance — 99
+- Real Estate / Finance — 179

-- HVAC / Air Conditioning — 78
+- HVAC / Air Conditioning — 143

-- Bedroom / Furnishings — 70
+- Cleaning / Maintenance — 136

-- Cleaning / Maintenance — 67
+- Improvements / Remodeling — 125

-- Plumbing / Basements — 66
+- Plumbing / Basements — 110

-- Construction / Materials — 63
+- Safety / Security — 108

 10 Top Tips to Get You Moving Like a Pro

-by James Cummings on Oct 13, 2017
+by Pay in Advance - James Cummings on Oct 13, 2017

-Moving to a new place can be wonderful and exciting until you start to think of all the stuff you have to figure out to make your moving fast and smooth, without closing down the bank.
+Moving to a new place can be wonderful and exciting until you start to think of all the stuff you have to figure out to make your move fast and smooth, without closing down the bank.

-- Label your boxes: You know how new neighbors will want to be helpful and end up placing your belongings in the wrong rooms giving you extra work, moving men and even yourself can make that mistake so label your boxes.
+You know how new neighbors will want to be helpful and end up placing your belongings in the wrong rooms giving you extra work, moving men and even yourself can make that mistake so label your boxes.

 Label your boxes with your name, what is inside and the room it belongs to, this will also help people know which boxes have fragile contents in them and which can be lifted any which way.
-You can use colored packing tapes or colored pen for this.
+You can use colored packing tapes or a colored pen for this.

 The more unused and unnecessary stuff you do away with, the less you will have to pack, move, unpack and organize.

 You can decide to hold a garage sale or better still, donate your unnecessary stuff to charity; or you might as well throw them away.

 It is easier to put your electronics back together and get them working when you know how they were before so, take a picture of your electronics the way they are plugged in and connected before taking them apart.

-Also keep track of hardware cables and cords or any other electronic accessories such as DVD remote by taping them on the electronics it works for or placing them in the same box.
+Also, keep track of hardware cables and cords or any other electronic accessories such as DVD remote by taping them on the electronics it works for or placing them in the same box.

-Before rushing to buy, borrow or beg boxes, look for suitcases, laundry baskets and duffel bags you definitely have lying around the house, this will save you some money and also minimize the trash you will have to get rid of in your new home.
+Before rushing to buy, borrow or beg boxes, look for suitcases, laundry baskets, and duffel bags you definitely have lying around the house, this will save you some money and also minimize the trash you will have to get rid of in your new home.

 This is very essential, it wouldn’t do to start rummaging around in containers from room to room looking for stuff you will need the next morning.

 Take an extra minute to secure your toiletry bottles and kitchen liquids with saran wrap or a Ziploc bag, unscrew the cap, place the wrap over the top and screw shut tight; this will prevent potential leaks and spills on your favorite clothes and this way avoid this cussing and crying.

-- Moving your furniture: Your furniture is very likely some of the heaviest things to move so it will be a good idea to do it last, if you have to take it apart, make sure you take note of what goes where so that you will not end up having a bed that looks more like a closet in your new home.
+Your furniture is very likely some of the heaviest things to move so it will be a good idea to do it last, if you have to take it apart, make sure you take note of what goes where so that you will not end up having a bed that looks more like a closet in your new home.